feixuxi/Ventilator/software/design/controller_architecture.md

 would be to set volume at the beginning of every breath to 0, but this introduces a discontinuity in the graph at each breath, which looks wrong.
-And fundamentally it does not solve the problem; one can still observe that volume measurements are “sloped”.
+And fundamentally it does not solve the problem; one can still observe that volume measurements are "sloped".

 Our volume zeroing algorithm addresses this.
 At the start of each breath, we predict what the volume would be at the next breath if the